 Summary

-So in summary, the most important points about in this lesson are:
+So in summary, the most important points from this lesson are:

 - LAN networks with redundant links don't work without a mechanism that breaks the topology into a logical loop-free tree.